Mediterranean baked zucchini stuffed with ricotta cheese. A tasty vegetarian main meal or side dish with tips to avoid them going soggy.

 Ensure that the flesh is chopped but squeezed out of as much of its water as possible first before adding to that mixing bowl.

-The final stage to avoid the baked zucchini going soggy is just to pat the shells dry with a kitchen towel or paper.
+The final stage to avoid them going soggy is just to pat the zucchini shells dry with a kitchen towel or paper.

 These steps are so easy but make all the difference to the final dish.

 White bread is also good and even better if a few days’ old, as this will help to absorb the delicious natural juices of the cheese and pulp stuffing.
-If you have panko breadcrumbs, then this is just as good.
+If you have panko breadcrumbs, then even better.

-These vegetarian zucchini boats are stuffed with a soft filling so the pine nuts and breadcrumbs are beautifully toasted after about 40 minutes in the oven.
+These vegetarian stuffed courgettes are topped with pine nuts and breadcrumbs so come out toasted after about 40 minutes in the oven.
+The result has an extra crunchy texture still to come.

 Just before serving, add freshly chopped parsley (or more mint) and add a few toasted pepitas or pumpkin seeds (graines de courges).

-I was inspired by the famous chefs at traiteurs Potel & Chabot in Paris who recently served pepitas in a bowl at the table and we were asked to plant by sprinkling them on our food.
-So, get planting at the table and row these boats.
+This inspiration was from the French chefs at Potel & Chabot at Roland Garros in Paris.
+They simply served pepitas in a bowl at the table and asked guests 'to plant' by sprinkling them on our food!
+So, get planting at the table and row these zucchini boats.

 Stuffed Zucchini with Ricotta